HTML for non-web developers

 Make some HTML

-• Create a .txt file in notepad
+• Create a text file in Windows Notepad (or other text editor)

 • add some text